valenderval/cs450_Final_Project_JFV/README.md

 # cs450_Final_Project_JFV
 # Capstone : DinnerWizard
-This Application runs on Node.js and Docker
+This Application runs on Docker with Node.js.